Wisconsin Supreme Court rules Green Party presidential ticket is ineligible for state ballot

 State election officials determined that campaign officials failed to respond to a request to fix their signature sheets, which they could have done by submitting an affidavit explaining the address discrepancy.

-Mérida denied that, pointing to emails between the campaign and the WEC.
+Mérida denied that, pointing to emails between the campaign and the Wisconsin Elections Commission.
 Those emails show that the campaign was aware of the duplicate address for Walker and sought help to fix the issue, but there is no evidence of a sworn affidavit responding to the petition challenge.

 In a report to the Wisconsin Elections Commission ahead of its Aug.
 20 meeting, the commission’s staff argued that the affidavit would have “easily cleared up confusion” — but absent that, the commission is left with “legitimate arguments” against the petition’s validity.